TeeworldsBotLib/TeeworldsBotLib/README.md

 ## implementation details debuggability via visual feedback (api for drawing text and lines at coordinates)

 An implementation of a twbl bot should be able to give visual feedback in addition to logging for debugging.
-There should be a well defined api similiar to the logging one that allows for the twbl bot code to draw lines.
+There should be a well defined api similar to the logging one that allows for the twbl bot code to draw lines.
 And render text at certain locations.
 Or render colored simple shapes such as recentangles.
 It is then up to the implementation consuming the twbl bot to actually do the drawing.
 This requires writing some code but it is a optional feature if not implemented the bot will still work the same so that is fine.